 BK2020 Vision Today – Phase 3

 You can help shape a positive future for our students at Bishop Kelly by joining our efforts.
-Currently the focus is on raising funds for the Phase 3 goals outlined below.
+The current focus is on raising funds for the Phase 3 goals outlined below.
 The aerial view provides a detailed illustration of the Phase 1 and Phase 2 completed goals, and the planned Phase 3 goals.

-Kitchen remodel: Update all equipment, the hood, roof, electrical, and physical layout to better serve our students, reduce wait times, improve efficiencies in food prep and quality, and improve traffic flow
+Kitchen remodel (Summer 2019): Update all equipment, the hood, roof, electrical, and physical layout to better serve our students, reduce wait times, improve efficiencies in food prep and quality, and improve traffic flow

-Make the “Reg” and surrounding areas a Performing Arts Center: auditorium-style, flexible telescopic seating; sound/lighting/acoustics upgrades; dedicated performing arts rehearsal, classroom, and storage space; update and clean up “look and feel” of the “Reg”
+Make the “Reg” and surrounding areas a Performing Arts Center (Summer 2019/2020): auditorium-style, flexible telescopic seating; sound/lighting/acoustics upgrades; dedicated performing arts rehearsal, classroom, and storage space; update and clean up “look and feel” of the “Reg”

-- Softball Field: arsity dugouts with storage and changing team room; backstops for varsity and junior varsity fields; restrooms/concessions/ticket office
+- Softball Field: new Varsity dugouts with storage and changing team room; backstops for varsity and junior varsity fields; restrooms/concessions/ticket office

-- Soccer/Lacrosse Field: lights; practice field expansion; bleachers; restrooms; team bench areas; storage
+- Soccer/Lacrosse Field: LED field lights; practice field expansion; bleachers; restrooms; team bench areas; storage

-- Ysursa Field: restrooms/concessions/ticket office; visitors bleachers; relocate access road
+- Ysursa Field: restrooms/concessions/ticket office; visitors bleachers; improve access road

-In order to meet the above Phase 3 goals while growing our Bishop Kelly Foundation endowment, we will continue to execute a 3:1 split for all funds raised in Phase 3, with $.75 of every dollar going to the building projects and $.25 going to grow the endowment.
+In order to meet the above Phase 3 goals while growing our Bishop Kelly Foundation endowment, we will continue to execute a 3:1 split for all funds raised in Phase 3.
 Thus, to achieve these goals, the BK2020 Vision Campaign has a goal of raising $6.5 million.
 We developed an 18-24 month timeline that enables us to begin construction on the most urgent and feasible projects beginning Summer 2019 and continue through Fall 2020 – if funding is there.
-Please visit the below Frequently Asked Questions (FAQ) to learn more about BK2020 Phase 3 and how to participate.
+Please visit the below Frequently Asked Questions (FAQ) and BK2020 Vision Phase 3 Case Statement to learn more about BK2020 Phase 3 and how to participate.

 What was accomplished through Phase 1 and Phase 2 of the BK2020 Vision Campaign?